qwiklabs-04/horizon-sdv/docs/workloads/guides/pipeline_guide.md

 - **displayName**: The display name of the folder.
 - **description**: A brief HTML description of the folder.

-Here is an example of how folders are defined:
+Here is an example of how folders are defined for Android:

 ```
 	folder('Android') {